ophwug/docs/README.md

 * SSH in and backup the contents of `/persist/comma/id_rsa` on a genuine comma device.
   * https://spektor56.github.io/OpenpilotToolkit/ is an easy tool to do this.
   * More manual steps can be found at https://github.com/commaai/openpilot/wiki/SSH but the UI seems to shift around a lot.
 The broad strokes are the same.
-  * In case you ever need to replace the System-On-Module (SOM), you can use this file to restore access to comma's servers.
+  * In case you ever need to replace the System-On-Module (SOM) — the main processing unit containing the CPU, memory, and other essential components — you can use this file to restore access to comma's servers.
 It is otherwise impossible to get access to the servers again without this file. **It is your license to comma's servers and [comma connect](https://connect.comma.ai). comma will never replace the license file for you if it is lost.**
   * [Newer versions of comma openpilot require this file for activation to be present in order to activate the self-driving features.](https://github.com/commaai/openpilot/commit/f4b017a75b0ba59bb1540347b101293c3db7364d) Forks can choose to not require this file though.
 * Do not use magnetic cable adapters.
 Use purpose-built magnetic or quick release mounts as OBD-C is far more sensitive to pins connecting to the wrong thing than USB-C.